-Curo are looking to build new, high-quality homes through the redevelopment of the Walnut Buildings site in Radstock, North East Somerset.
+Curo are looking to build 32 much-needed new affordable homes through the redevelopment of the Walnut Buildings site in Radstock, North East Somerset.

-Between 29th March and 26th April 2021 we're running a public consultation to gather views from the local community about the future of the site.
+We ran our first public consultation between 29th March and 26th April 2021 to gather views from the local community about the future of the site.

 Why redevelop Walnut Buildings?

-Walnut Buildings are a group of four blocks, comprising 32 flats in Radstock, North East Somerset.
+Walnut Buildings consisted of a group of four blocks (32 flats) in Radstock, North East Somerset.

 In 2019, as part of a planned programme of major improvements at Walnut Buildings, Curo carried out a number of detailed surveys and inspections to understand the condition of each of the four blocks of flats.

-The decision to demolish comes after in-depth surveys revealed that the type of construction would make it very difficult to refurbish the buildings to an acceptable standard.
+The decision to demolish came in November 2020, after in-depth surveys revealed that the type of construction would make it very difficult to refurbish the buildings to an acceptable standard.